JFocus/Knowledge/GitUse/GitUse.md

 Git will reply
 Initialized empty Got repository in .git\/

-Then take a snapshot with:

 	$git add .

 This will take a snapshot of the contents all files under the current directory, and the snapshot will be stored in a temporary staging area which Git calls "index"

-Then commit your project:

 	$git commit